-Stamp Duty Land Tax (SDLT) is a tax that we have all heard of and is considered an additional cost of purchasing property.
+Stamp Duty Land Tax (SDLT) is a tax that we have all heard of and is an additional cost of purchasing property.

-However, with the introduction of the 3% surcharge SDLT has become a headline tax and one that has a number of opportunities for the well advised and pitfalls for the unaware.
+However, with the introduction of the additional 3% for purchases of additional dwellings, the 2% additional surcharge for non-resident purchasers and a number of tribunal cases, SDLT has become a headline tax and one that has a number of opportunities for the well advised and pitfalls for the unaware.

 Mixed use property

-Many know that residential and commercial properties have different rates for SDLT.
-In fact the “non-residential” rates are lower.
-SDLT is calculated on the entirety of a mixed use transaction at commercial rates allowing for lower SDLT.
+Many know that residential and commercial properties attract different rates of SDLT.
+In fact, the 'non-residential' rates are lower.
+SDLT is calculated on the entirety of a mixed-use transaction at commercial rates allowing for lower SDLT liabilities.

-Mr & Mrs Brown are looking to purchase a countryside property with some adjoining land for £1.5m.
-SDLT on this residential purchase has been calculated at £93,750.
+Mr and Mrs Brown are looking to purchase a countryside property with stables which have been used to run an active livery business for £1.5m.
+SDLT on this residential purchase has been calculated at £91,250.

 Multiple dwellings relief

-Multiple dwellings relief is available where a transaction contains more than one dwelling.
-This can be the purchase of a block of flats, or a purchase of house with a self contained annexe.
+Multiple dwellings relief is available where a transaction consists of more than one dwelling.
+This can be the purchase of a block of flats, or a purchase of house with a self-contained annexe.

-The relief allows the rate of SDLT to be charged based on the value of each dwelling rather than the total consideration of the transaction.
-This can lead to savings, due to the lower rates available on SDLT bands.
+The relief allows the rate of SDLT to be charged based on the average value of each dwelling rather than the total consideration of the transaction.
+This can lead to savings, due to utilising the lower rate bands for each dwelling.

-As more than one dwelling is being purchased the interaction with the 3% surcharge always needs to be considered.
+As more than one dwelling is being purchased in these situations the interaction with the additional 3% surcharge always needs to be considered.

 3% surcharge if living in a rental property